otepencelik/GAN-Artwork-Generation/README.md

-# Artwork Generation Using Deep Convolutional GAN, Conditional GAN and Creative GAN
+# Artwork Generation Using Deep Convolutional GAN, Conditional GAN and Creative Adversarial Network

 This repository contains 3 GAN models to generate realistic artwork paintings.
 The models are implemented using PyTorch.